adbar/trafilatura/README.rst

 - `dragnet <https://github.com/dragnet-org/dragnet>`_ features combined and machine-learning approaches, but requires many dependencies as well as extensive tuning
 - `goose <https://github.com/grangier/python-goose>`_ can extract information for embedded content but doesn't preserve markup and is not maintained
 - `html2text <https://github.com/Alir3z4/html2text>`_ converts HTML pages to Markup language and thus keeps the structure, though it doesn't focus on main text extraction
+- `inscriptis <https://github.com/weblyzard/inscriptis>`_ converts HTML to text with a particular emphasis on nested tables
 - `newspaper <https://github.com/codelucas/newspaper>`_ is mostly geared towards newspaper texts, provides additional functions but no structured text or comment extraction.
 - `python-readability <https://github.com/buriy/python-readability>`_ cleans the page and preserves some markup but is mostly geared towards news texts